JackRus/GlobalEvent/README.md

 ## How To:

 #### Create an Event:

+- First you need to create an Event on Eventbrite.
+Also create tickets for the Event.
 - Clicks: Main Menu -> Events -> Add
 - Form Instructions:
   - Name: event's name